Buying a House Not Married? How to Protect Yourself

 Surely, most households are headed by a married couple, and unmarried couples make up a tiny fraction of the US population.
 Right?

+According to the Pew Research Center, 59% of US adults aged 18 to 44 have lived with an unmarried partner at some point.
 For the first time, one-quarter of 40-year-olds have never been married.
-So what’s up?
-Most folks want to get married, but they’re blocked.
+So what's up?
+Most folks want to get married, but they're blocked.
 Research from the American Survey Center nails it:

 1. This trend is a reversion to the norm more than a cultural shift